Dhairya10/yolo-object-detection/README.md

 # yolo-object-detection
 In this project I have created an object detector which uses OpenCV and YOLO.
-It can detect objects both in images and videos.
+It can detect objects, both in images and videos.
-I downloaded the pre-trained YOLOv3 model trained on COCO dataset.
+I downloaded the pre-trained YOLOv3 model, trained on COCO dataset.

 ## Input Image
 ![road](https://user-images.githubusercontent.com/36099337/62069380-c5ae2780-b255-11e9-8e2d-165a2df21782.jpg)